 5. Soundproof The Closet the Door

-Sound-blocking curtains are pretty affordable, making them a great choice if your budget is tight.
+Sound-blocking curtains and blankets are pretty affordable, making them a great choice if your budget is tight.

 6. Replace The Door